VojislavM/KiCad-Gerber-Wiki/README.md

 ![Picture 2][pic2]

 4. Generate Drill File: Next click on the **Generate Drill File** and the new window will appear, like in picture 3.
 Again everything should be like in picture 3.
 When everything is set click on **Drill File**, and Drill file will be generated.

+  **Note:** If there are plated and non plated holes in the design please check the "Merge PTH and NPTH holes into one file"

 ![Picture 3][pic3]